Repatriation Commission Outpatient Clinic: Post-World War II

 The Repatriation Clinic began relocation to 444 St Kilda Rd in 1979, and ceased operations from the Clinic in 1980.
 Consideration was given to the future use of the property with reports from 1982 indicating it would be handed back to the Department of Defence.
 Defence indicated that it would be used for storage, while the Department of Administrative Services recommended a more fitting use given its prominent location and good condition.
 Once handed back to the Department of Defence it was used as the Maintenance Engineering Agency (MEA), now the Land Engineering Agency (LEA), until December 1995.
 The Parliamentary Standing Committee on Public Works considered a proposal in 1993 to repurpose the building into its original purpose as the Defence Health Care Centre (DHCC) at a cost of $1.3million, which was not approved.
 The former Repatriation Clinic has been reportedly vacant since 1999 while the MEA newsletter (Maintenance News) No's.
 66 (Sep 1995) and 67 (Dec 1995) indicates the last organisation to occupy the Repatriation Clinic moved out in 1995.

 Toward the end of 1995 the outcome of a compensation matter was resolved for staff of the MEA who had been working at 310 St Kilda Rd.
 Nominated staff were to be "paid a disability allowance at the rate of $2 per day for each day or part of a day worked at either locality by the officer or employee during that period".
 The claim was in "respect of the detrimental effect on working conditions that resulted from building and alteration activities at these sites from 18 April 1994 to 1 July 1994 inclusive".

 On 15 November 2017, the 80th anniversary of the opening of the Repatriation Clinic, Senator Derryn Hinch moved motion no.563 in the Senate to acknowledge the event and the significance of the clinic to the wellbeing of the veteran community while Victorian Member of Parliament, Tim McCurdy, acknowledged the milestone in the Parliament of Victoria.

 The building has been the victim of graffiti vandalism.
-In November 2019 a graffiti tag was left on the southern side, while on 16 March 2023 the building was tagged on the upper part of the southern side with 'Evoke'.
+In November 2019 a graffiti tag was left on the southern side, on 16 March 2023 the building was tagged on the upper part of the southern side with 'Evoke' and in July 2025 the building entry was also tagged.